rwdavies/hotspotDeath/mice/document_F_2014_11_07/Readme.md

 All clustered AT to GC plots collapsed together for the loss lineage test

 ![plot of chunk atToGCAll](figure/atToGCAll.png)

 ---

+## Correlation between some top motifs

+This plot shows correlation of some pre-selected top motifs on different lineages and backgrounds with each other and with 3 linkage-disequilibrium based maps, at fine and broad scales.

+---

 ## Links to pages of significant motifs